colinstillwell/ddev-site-devkit/README.md

 ## Contributing

-1. Branch from `main`.
-2. Make your changes.
+1. Work from an issue.
+If none exists, create one first.
+2. Branch from `main` using `issue/<number>-<short-slug>` in lowercase with hyphens.
+3. Make your changes and commit with the prefix `[<number>]`.
-3. Add or update tests in `tests` as needed.
+4. Add or update tests in `tests` as needed.
-4. Update `README.md` as needed.
+5. Update `README.md` as needed.
-5. Push your branch and open a pull request on [GitHub](https://github.com/colinstillwell/ddev-site-devkit).
+6. Push your branch and open a pull request on [GitHub](https://github.com/colinstillwell/ddev-site-devkit).

 ## Testing branch or PR